qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ---
 ### Durr Hoyer

 Hello all!
+My name is Mridul Sarkar, and I am an undergraduate at University of California Davis studying Scientific and Mathematical Computation.
+I wanted to share with the community my experiences in learning about the Dürr–Høyer algorithim and creating a library for Q# implementing it.
+This project has pushed me and is still pushing me outside of my comfort zone, but learning Q# while slowly refining my quantum mechanics has been a rewarding experience.
+I would like to pass on what I have seen and understood in that time, as well as ask the community for feedback.
+I will likely be posting about this algorithm and library more as the library and my understanding continues developing.

+### My Background
-My name is Mridul Sarkar.
-I am an undergraduate at University of California Davis studying Scientific and Mathematical Computation.
-I began my journey from math to computers through my passion for ML algorithms.
-Eventually I stumbled upon quantum computing.
+I began my journey from math to computers through my passion for ML algorithms, where I stumbled upon quantum computing.
 I was instantly pulled in by the elegant algorithms and proposed efficiency.

-### Background
-Recently I began working on quantum computing with an idea to treat nodes of neural networks as qubits.
-From here I took a deep dive into the research papers and found myself amazed by the research being produced.
+Recently, I started looking into quantum machine learning where you can model nodes of neural networks as qubits.
+I took a deep dive into the research papers and found myself amazed by what was out there.
 I began with a Coursera course from St. Petersburg University on quantum computing with detail on quantum algorithm design and quantum computer architecture.
-From here I tinkered with Q# and developed basic algorithms that I learnt.
-I found Durr and Hoyer's paper and saw it as an ensemble of Duestchs, Shors, and Grovers Algorithm; a perfect stepping stone coming from my background.
-This project has pushed me and is still pushing me outside of my comfort zone.
-Learning Q# while slowly refining my quantum mechanics has been a rewarding experience.
-I would like to pass on what I have seen and understood in that time while open to feedback.
-I will likely be posting about this algorithm more as it continues developing and I learn more.
+From here I tinkered with Q# and developed basic algorithms that I previously learned.
+I found Dürr and Høyer's paper and saw it as an fusion of Duestch's, Shor's, and Grover's Algorithm; a perfect next step for me.

 ### Motivation